 Construction is a dangerous profession that can encompass a number of different purposes, whether its new construction, alteration or remodeling, and repair.
 Tradesman are risking their lives on a daily basis performing residential construction, erecting bridges, paving roadways, plumbing and roofing or painting.
 According to the US Department of Labor Bureau of Labor Statistics, the construction industry has the highest number of worker fatalities and injuries of any industry.
 The list is endless and the number of different trades involved in erecting something as simple as a residential home would surprise many people outside the trades.
 What is true no matter what trade you are in is the need to make sure the work site is safe and that individuals are not exposed to known or recognizable hazards.
 Too often state and federal regulations are ignored and short cuts are taken to subsidize construction costs leading to dangerous work conditions.

-When a tradesman is injured while working he may have two different cases which arise out of a single accident.
+When a tradesman is injured while working he may have two different cases that arise out of a single accident.
 First, he may have a work comp case directed at his employer because he or she was injured while working.
-The second potential case is a personal injury case if the injury was due to the negligence of a third party.
+The second potential cause is a personal injury case if the injury was due to the negligence of a third party.

 If you were injured due to a construction defect you are also entitled to recovery.
 There are many types of construction defects, which can include but are not limited to contractors failing to follow standard construction procedures, failing to use the proper tools during construction, failing to provide the proper materials or failing to account for water or soil movement.